Large Group Session Preparation and Execution Guide

 • Prepare contingency injects (optional)

 Envelope packing note.
-Once envelopes are stuffed and sealed, stack each team’s set in round order – Round 1 on top, Round 5 at the bottom – and bind with a rubber band or paper clip.
+Once envelopes are stuffed and sealed, stack each team’s set in round order – Round 1 on top, last round at the bottom – and bind with a rubber band or paper clip.
 You now have a single physical object per team stack.
 Distribution becomes: pick up the next round’s 3 envelopes, walk to each table, hand it over.
 That is 30 seconds of execution, no thinking required.

 Wearable team markers note.
 Tent cards identify team membership at the table; they stop working the moment someone stands up.
 For sessions where participants move – cross-team briefings, whiteboard work, IC circulating between tables – add a wearable marker.
 Lanyards with a printed badge card (team color background, team name, role) are the cleaner option for enterprise settings.
 Colored adhesive name badges are faster: one color per team, participants write their own name on arrival, no pre-printing needed.
 Either works; bring whichever you can prepare.
 Distribute at the door as participants arrive, before teams are seated.